 - Enterprise Mobile;

 - Responsive Web Design and SharePoint.

 So what is this Mobile Device Explosion and why should we care?
-With mobile use trending way up and desktop traffic slowly declining, it's hard to ignore the influence that mobile devices have on how work is getting done.
+With mobile use trending way up and desktop traffic slowly declining, it’s hard to ignore the influence that mobile devices have on how work is getting done.
 As Joel explained, with mobile use rising at exponential rates, it has become critical that we take this medium into consideration as we design our sites and their user interfaces.
-With people increasingly getting work done outside the office, the richness and availability of data is essential for business productivity.
-Knowing this, it was only a matter of time before we jumped into our next area of consideration….
+With people increasingly getting work done outside the office, the richness and availability of data are essential for business productivity.
+Knowing this, it was only a matter of time before we jumped into our next area of consideration…

 Mobile Enterprise.
 First, the scary stuff.
 Did you know that 92% of companies do NOT support mobile access to SharePoint?
 Unfortunately for businesses big and small, whether or not you like it, mobile IS happening and if you’re not providing a platform, employees will find a new option, be it Dropbox or some other file sharing and storage application.
 So why should the enterprise provide a solution?
 According to Joel, the benefits that can be achieved are endless, but include: